jeremytammik/tbc/a/1896_stirrup_constraint.md

 Style guide for Revit add-ins...
 Sorry, but no we don't.
-Best your UX people can do is plaigarize as much of the Revit look and feel as they can, possibly with some subtle additional signature effects, like subtle use of your specific brand colour.
+Best your UX people can do is plagiarize as much of the Revit look and feel as they can, possibly with some subtle additional signature effects, like subtle use of your specific brand colour.

 The Revit API supports some UI functionality.
 Everything that you create using that official API will fit in with the standard Revit style.